Plugin Development

 RUN chmod +x /bin/entrypoint.sh

-ENTRYPOINT /bin/entrypoint.shBuild your image:
+ENTRYPOINT /bin/entrypoint.shBuild the image:

 docker build -t cnbcool/hello-world .Testing the Plugin